DJ Harvey: Ministry of Sound, collaborations and other projects (1990s—present)

 After Moist ended, Harvey began a residency at London's Ministry of Sound.
 Harvey's association with Ministry of Sound resulted in a 1996 mix album, Late Night Sessions.
 He played for clubs including Cream in Liverpool and Back to Basics in Leeds, and in Ibiza.
+Late night sessions launched many copy cat laid back compilations series since and is among the labels most successful release.

-He is one half of the duo behind the Black Cock record label, on which he has recreated edits of disco records by house music artists including Larry Levan and Ron Hardy.
+He is one half of the duo behind the BC record label, on which he has recreated edits of disco records by house music artists including friend Larry Levan and Ron Hardy.

-Harvey was married in Hawaii where he resided and founded a gallery and nightclub thirtyninehotel in Honolulu, Oahu with his ex-wife, and played at the club exclusively.
-He has also collaborated with Thomas Bullock (of Rub'N'Tug and A.R.E.
+Harvey was married in Hawaii where he resided and founded a successful gallery and nightclub thirtyninehotel in Honolulu, he custom built the sound and purchased some RLA audio speakers as well as being gifted some components from a famous defunct NY club.
+He played at the club exclusively inviting guests such as David Mancuso to join him.
+He realized the business partnership and marriage was exploitative and destructive and left, his ex wife resurfaced some years later reselling his audio equipment on eBay.

+He relocated to Los Angeles, and performed around the US with a bi-monthly residency at Santos in New York.

+Around this time he collaborated with Thomas Bullock (of Rub'N'Tug and A.R.E.
 Weapons) on the disco rock project Map of Africa.

-He relocated to Los Angeles, and performed around the US with a bi-monthly residency at Santos in New York.
-His debut tour of Australia ended in him destroying $15,000 worth of DJ gear in a rumoured homage to his idol Jimi Hendrix as he played the sunrise set at the Meredith Music Festival.
+His debut tour of Australia and first trip out of the US ended in him destroying a few thousand dollars' worth of DJ gear in a rumored homage to an idol and after discovering his set was being recorded without authorization.
+He replaced and paid for repairs on all, some loaned from a local DJ friend.
+He was closing out the sunrise set at the Meredith Music Festival.
 In 2012 he played alongside DJ James Murphy of LCD Soundsystem at MOCA, as well as PS1 NY for Kraftwerk and FYF Fest.

-His new recording project is as Locussolus, a project released on International Feel Recordings.
-He released singles in 2012, featuring vocals by Tara Selleck (niece of actor Tom Selleck), actress Sam Fox, and DJ Heidi Lusardi.
+His electronic recording project is as Locussolus, released on International Feel Recordings.
+He released singles in 2012 and later a full album featuring vocals by Tara Selleck (niece of actor Tom Selleck), actress Sam Fox, and DJ Heidi Lawden (credited under a pseudonym of Lusardi)who also co produced.